maproulette/maproulette2/docs/challenge_api.md

 - **defaultBasemap** -
 - **customBasemap** - URL for a custom basemap to be applied to the map for a specific challenge.
 - **updateTasks** - Whether to update the tasks on a periodic basis.
 This will also delete stale tasks.
+- **includeCheckinURL** - Whether to append the URL of the challenge to the changeset comment.
+Boolean, defaults to false.

 #### Manually Building a Task